Arhastran/Arhastran/README.md

 <h2 align="center">Student of Photonics from Warsaw University of Technology.</h2>

 <h3>
-⚙️ Currently working on simulations of Fiber Bragg Gratings in high temperatures and LPG FBG simulations in PDMS structures with Liquid Crystals.
+⚙️ Currently working on simulations of modal distrubution in PDMS waveguides and liquid crystals refractive index distrubution under applied voltage in microstructures.
 </h3>
 <h3>
 📖 Now learning more advanced Python, basics of Fusion and HTML